PRIMAVERA-H2020/primavera-val/README.md

 # primavera-val

 &copy; British Crown Copyright 2017, Met Office.
-Please see LICENSE.rst for license details.
+Please see LICENSE for license details.

 A simple data validation test for PRIMAVERA stream 1 data files.
 The following